🌱 GrowHobart.com.au β€” Free Planting Guide

 dormant

-Cold stratification helps germination — sow in greenhouse/propagator, then place seed trays outside for 2 weeks before bringing back in to germinate.
-Part-shade makes it ideal for tricky spots under trees or on south-facing edges.
+Cold stratification helps germination.
+Part-shade makes it ideal for tricky spots under trees.
 Self-seeds freely.
 Perennial.

-💡 Best sown in autumn (Mar–Apr) outdoors as it needs a natural cold period over winter to flower well.
-Don't be disheartened in year 1 — year 2 reward is spectacular cottage garden drama.
+πŸ’‘ Best sown in autumn (Mar–Apr) outdoors for natural cold stratification.
+Year 2 reward is spectacular cottage garden drama.

 🌸 Strawflower – Dwarf Mixed